 5.2 Linguistic and religious minorities-social, political and economic status.

-1. Tribal situation in India-biogenetic variability, linguistic and socio-economic characteristics of the tribal populations and their distribution.
-Problems of the tribal Communities-land alienation, poverty indebtedness, low literacy, poor educational facilities, unemployment, underemployment, health and nutrition.
+- Tribal situation in India-biogenetic variability, linguistic and socio-economic characteristics of the tribal populations and their distribution.
+Problems of the tribal communities include alienation, poverty indebtedness, low literacy, poor educational facilities, unemployment, underemployment, health and nutrition.
 Developmental projects-tribal displacement and problems of rehabilitation: Development of forest policy and tribals, Impact of urbanisation and industrialization on tribal and rural populations

 8.1 Impact of Hinduism, Buddhism, Christianity, Islam and other religions on tribal societies.